psychiee/TAPE/README.md

   - Generate the finding chart with the target and comparisons.
   - Generate the light curve for each comparison.
   - Generate the magnitude difference between the comparisons for verification.
+- Run 06-fit_lightcurve.py
+  - Read the light curve data (wYYMMDD-XXXXX-Z.dat)
+  - Fit the light curve with the model of transiting planet
+  - Generate the detrending and fitting results